-About The School Of Education
+About the School of Education

 Established in 2007, the Johns Hopkins School of Education is a national leader in education reform through research and teaching.
-Grounded in the Johns Hopkins tradition of research and innovation, the School of Education is ranked among the top colleges of education in the nation by U.S. News & World Report and is among the top recipients of funded research in the United States.
+Grounded in the Johns Hopkins tradition of research and innovation, the School of Education ranks among the top colleges of education in the nation by U.S. News & World Report and among the top recipients of funded research in the United States.

-The School of Education offers a challenging environment where students can pursue a wide variety of degree and certificate programs.
-Our programs and applied research have measurably improved the quality of PK-12 education, with an emphasis on the most challenged urban schools.
+The School of Education offers a rigorous academic environment where candidates can pursue a wide variety of graduate degree and certificate programs and become experts in elementary and secondary teaching, counseling, administration and supervision, special and gifted education, and the health professions.
+Our programs and applied research have measurably improved the quality of PK-12 education, via an interdisciplinary approach with emphasis on the most challenged urban schools.

-Several research and development centers play an integral role in furthering the school's mission to support and advance the quality of education and human services for the continuous development of children, youth and adults.
-They are the Center for Research and Reform in Education, which focuses on improving the quality of education for children in prekindergarten through middle school; Center for Social Organization of Schools, which concentrates its research and development resources on the toughest problems in education-improving low-performing schools and the education they offer their students; and Center for Technology in Education, which strives to improve the quality of life of children and youth, particularly those with special needs, through teaching, research and leadership in the use of technology.
-The Institute for Education Policy provides policy-makers with high-quality research; commissions new research that responds to real-world needs; advises national and state organizations on proven interventions that narrow persistent achievement gaps; and provides an independent forum that brings stakeholders together for constructive dialogue on students' educational outcomes.
+Several research and development centers play an integral role in furthering the school's mission to generate knowledge to inform policy and practice and educate society to address the most important challenges faced by individuals, schools, and communities.
+The Center for Research and Reform in Education focuses on improving the quality of education for children in prekindergarten to middle school.
+The Center for Social Organization of Schools concentrates its research and development resources on the toughest problems in education-improving low-performing schools and the instruction they offer their students.
+The Center for Technology in Education strives to improve the quality of life of children and youth, particularly those with special needs, through teaching, research and leadership in the use of technology.
+The Institute for Education Policy provides policy-makers with high-quality research responding to real-world needs; advises national and state organizations on proven interventions that narrow persistent achievement gaps; and provides an independent forum that brings stakeholders together for constructive dialogue on students' educational outcomes.

-Our students come from a wide variety of academic and professional backgrounds, including upcoming and recent college graduates seeking careers in education, professionals from disciplines outside of education seeking a career change, and experienced educators and counselors who want to enhance their skills in the classroom and practice area.
+Our candidates come from a wide variety of academic and professional backgrounds, including recent college graduates, professionals from disciplines outside of education seeking a career change, and experienced administrators, counselors, and specialists who want to enhance their skills in the classroom and practice area.

-The school addresses some of the most challenging problems facing education today in areas ranging from early childhood education to adult learning through its doctoral and graduate programs, research and development activities, external partnerships with school systems and educational entrepreneurs, and collaborative connections to the broader Johns Hopkins research community.
+From early childhood education to adult learning, the school addresses some of the most challenging problems facing education today through its doctoral and graduate programs, research and development activities, external partnerships with school systems and educational entrepreneurs, and collaborative connections to the broader Johns Hopkins research community.